 This brick-paved laneway is bursting with cafes and restaurants, including a few trendy and sophisticated eateries.

-Whether you’re craving Indian, Spanish, Italian or Asian – this laneway is certain to have a restaurant to suit.
+Whether you’re craving Indian, Spanish, Italian or Asian – Hardware Lane is certain to have a restaurant to suit.
 Just be prepared to be bombarded with offers as each restaurant touts for your business.

 It’s an atmospheric place to dine al fresco, particularly in the warmer months, surrounded by the old warehouse facades.